What We Do

 - Fund groups tackling poverty and help people build decent livelihoods in their own communities.

 - Aotearoa New Zealand.

 - Campaign against the causes of global poverty and injustice.

 CWS is the development agency of New Zealand churches.

 Christian World Service is a registered charitable entity.
 Charities Act 2005 registration CC22288.
 View Charities Commission Certificate of Registration.

-CWS supports organizations that share this perspective based on:
+CWS supports organisations that share this perspective based on:

 Development takes time so CWS does not pick and choose programmes each year, funding issues or countries according to the latest development trend.
-CWS is instead committed to building long-term relationships and funding local partners for 10 years or more so real change can be achieved.
+CWS is instead committed to building long-term relationships and funding local partners until they can manage on their own.

 For CWS, the idea of partnership goes beyond funding community development programmes.
 Solidarity and advocacy can be as significant as funding.
 It is equally important for people who have been denied political, social and economic rights to know they are being listened to, their problems are being addressed and people care enough to take action.